 There are other things in our lives that need to be done too.
 Maybe your child always has homework on a certain day or has to take their book bag in on another day, these things too can live in your calendar.
 By blocking out time for activities like homework in your calendar, it will mean that you will end up with more quality free time, not less.
 Allocating time for these things that otherwise can be left until the last minute or forgotten, will help you say goodbye to panic and hello to a new state of calm.

 Say I need to book a doctors appointment for my youngest and need to specify a time.
-The appointment will need to allow enough time to get there, plus fit in around all of the pick ups and drop offs, not clash with nap times or be during the time where I should be feeding my children.
-Rather than attempting to juggle all of this I my head while attempting to schedule appointments, I can simply glance at my calendar and see when I have enough free space to fit it in.
+The appointment will need to allow enough time to get there, plus fit in around all of the pickups and drop-offs, not clash with nap times or be during the time where I should be feeding my children.
+Rather than attempting to juggle all of this in my head while attempting to schedule appointments, I can simply glance at my calendar and see when I have enough free space to fit it in.

 So Why Are Electronic Calendars The Answer?

 Most of us these days have our phones to hand most of the day.
 Calendars can be stored on our phones and synchronised between other devices such as iPads and other tablets and computers.
 They can be shared between family members, meaning that once an item is added every person who’s subscribed can see exactly what is going on.